Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

     - @c "left-aligned"
     - @c "right-aligned"
     - @c "centered"
+- @c "columns-group": a numeric array representing which columns to apply label grouping to.\n Down each provided column, this will combine consecutive cells with the same label into one cell.
 - @c "columns-color": an array of column and color pairs, which contain the following properties:
   - @c "position": which column to apply a background color.\n Refer to the [position](#position-properties) properties that are available.